feth/nouvelordre/README.rst

 ~~~~~~~~~~~

 * enthought's python-traits - provides type verification and may catch some bugs (absolutely compulsory if you intend to patch this software).
+* If you're installing traits from source, think of having python-dev installed.

 Exit codes
 ----------